BenjaminShinar/Books-Resources/c++ Weekly/Episodes.md

 <details>
 <summary>
-an home excerisice to make everything `const` and see how it goe
+an home excerisice to make everything `const` and see how it goes
 </summary>

 [Homework: const All The Things](https://youtu.be/ZYtVuVPOY4A)